 2) Consider supplementing pre-workout, if you don’t have time post-workout or if it has been several hours after your last meal.
 If you haven’t eaten in 3-4 hours, your body needs energy before your workout and taking a quick-acting protein supplement 30 to 60 minutes prior to exercise will give your muscles the energy to get through a training session.

-So, really you can take protein any time, deciding when to take protein powder depends on your goals and the type of protein you are using.
+The ideal time to take protein powder depends on your personal goals and preferences.
+While there are some rules to abide by, really you can take protein any time.
+Deciding when to take protein powder depends on your goals and the type of protein you are using.

 Bilsborough, S., & Mann, N. (2006).
 A review of issues of dietary protein intake in humans.
 International Journal of Sport Nutrition and Exercise Metabolism, 16(2), 129–152.